blade-ui-kit/blade-icons/README.md

 ## Usage

 There are several ways of inserting icons into your Blade templates.
-We personally recommend using Blade components, but you can also make use of Blade directives if you wish.
+We personally recommend using Blade components, but you can also make use of a Blade directive if you wish.

 ### Components